esmaozkul/image_processing_with_deep_learning/README.md

-🎓 Image Processing and Computer Vision with Python Welcome to the Image Processing and Computer Vision with Python repository!
+🎓 Deep Learning with Image Processing: Python, OpenCV, and Keras Deep Learning with Image Processing repository welcomes you!
-This project covers a wide range of topics and exercises that are essential for mastering image processing and computer vision techniques using Python and OpenCV.
+This project covers a wide range of topics and exercises necessary to learn image processing and computer vision techniques using Python, OpenCV, and Keras.

-📚 Contents
+📚 Table of Contents
-This repository includes the following topics and assignments:
+This repository includes the following topics :

 🐍 Python Basics
 Variables